SonnyBat/linux-notes/01-linux-fundamentals.md

 - `history` shows previous commands.
 - `su` allows switching between user accounts.
 - `man` gives manual of any command within the terminal.
+- `echo` Output any text that we provide.
 ---

 # Future Topics